 1. The rotation and size of each mask varies between the sub-instruments.
-The approximate coordinates of each mask hole for each instrument is listed in Table 1, expressed with reference to the VLT primary mirror size and projected onto the detector coordinates.
+The approximate coordinates of each mask hole for each instrument is listed in Table 9 (see Cheetham et al. 2016), expressed with reference to the VLT primary mirror size and projected onto the detector coordinates.
 However, we caution that these were measured from a single epoch in July 2015 and are provided as a guide only; the hole positions should be updated for each new set of observations.
 The design of these masks requires balancing several competing factors.
 The 7-hole design employed in SPHERE is optimized for detecting point sources around faint targets.
 However, this does not preclude its use for other purposes.